NBA Rumors: Golden State Warriors Could Sign Carmelo Anthony To Boost Bench Scoring, ‘Blue Man Hoop’ Suggests

 — Joseph Staszewski (@Joe_Staszewski) February 14, 2019

 When the Chicago Bulls bought out his contract, the Los Angeles Lakers emerged as the top landing spot for Carmelo Anthony.
 However, with the Lakers already out of the playoff race, Anthony and his camp don’t think teaming up with LeBron James still makes sense.
-As of now, Anthony’s top priority is to sign with a team who is set to compete in the postseason and can give him a strong chance of winning his first NBA championship title.
+As of now, Anthony’s top priority is to sign with a team that is set to compete in the postseason and can give him a strong chance of winning his first NBA title.

 At 34, there is no doubt that Carmelo Anthony is already on the downside of his NBA career, but he could still be a great addition to a team like the Warriors who needs a scoring threat in their second unit.
-In the 10 games he played with the Houston Rockets this season, Anthony averaged 13.4 points and 5.4 rebounds on 40.5 percent shooting from the field and 32.8 percent shooting from beyond the arc.
+In the 10 games he played with the Houston Rockets this season, Anthony averaged 13.4 points and 5.4 rebounds on 40.5 percent shooting from the field, and 32.8 percent shooting from beyond the arc.